Victoria Beckham Flaunts Implant-Free Cleavage: ‘I Regret Going Under The Knife’

 Former Spice Girls member Victoria Beckham recently treated her fans to a rare photo of herself posing in a see-through bra exposing her “implant-free” cleavage.

 Earlier this week, the mother of four took to Instagram and shared a daring photo of herself as she promotes her makeup collaboration with Estee Lauder.
-In the snap, Victoria looks fresh-faced in a black lace lingerie and a makeshift towel turban.
+In the snap, Victoria looks fresh-faced in black lace lingerie and a makeshift towel turban.

 Posh Spice flaunted her deep bronzed glow as she pouted at the mirror for the sultry shoot.
 She also highlighted her radiant skin with a touch of powder from her upcoming makeup line with Estee Lauder.

 However, what caught the attention of many was the distinct change in Victoria Beckham’s cleavage.
-The 43-year-old singer turned fashion designer flaunted the result of her reverted breast augmentation.
+The 43-year-old singer-turned-fashion designer flaunted the result of her reverted breast augmentation.

-It can be recalled that Victoria vehemently denied rumors that she underwent breast enlargement following the birth of her first son, Brooklyn.
+Initially, Victoria vehemently denied rumors that she underwent breast enlargement following the birth of her first son, Brooklyn.
 There were claims that the former Spice Girls member went from her natural 34A to a 34DD after the procedure.

 Despite reports of enhancement surgery, Victoria Beckham insisted that her busty look was the result of support tape inside her clothes and push-up bras.
 The singer even claimed in an interview that she is “completely natural.”